TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 33/Job 33.30.md

 ---

-To bring back his soul from the pit, That he may be enlightened with the light of the living.
+to bring back his soul from the pit, that he may be enlightened with the light of the living.